rCotche/gdSaveLoad/README.md

 ## Support Him

-If this video and the example code were helpful to you, please consider supporting me on [Ko-fi](https://ko-fi.com/derkork).
+If this video and the example code were helpful to you, please consider supporting him on [Ko-fi](https://ko-fi.com/derkork).
 Thank you very much!

 ## License